spletts/BalVal/README.md

 ___
 ##### Contents of Repository

+- `catalog_classes.py`: Each catalog type (see `MATCH_CAT1` in 'Table of Constants') and their relevant and allowed headers.

+- `catalog_headers.py`: Contains headers for `MATCH_CAT1` and `MATCH_CAT2` (established in `set_constants.py`).

+- `set_constants.py`: Set catalog and plot attributes.
+User interacts with this.

-- `ms_matcher`: matches two catalogs on RA and Dec using [STILTS](http://www.star.bris.ac.uk/~mbt/stilts/).
+- `stilts_matcher`: matches two catalogs on RA and Dec using [STILTS](http://www.star.bris.ac.uk/~mbt/stilts/).
 Returns a CSV.

-- `ms_fof_matcher`: creates a number of catalogs needed to analyse FOF groups.
+- `fof_stilts_matcher`: creates a number of catalogs needed to analyse FOF groups.
 Catalogs are matched using STILTS.
 Returns CSVs.

 - `ms_par.py`: analyses FOF groups changed and unchanged after Balrog-injection.
-This is called by `ms_fof_matcher`.
+This is called by `fof_stilts_matcher`.

+- `outputs.py`: Creates and writes to various outputs.

+- `analysis.py`: Conducts analysis for plots.
+E.g. remove flags, error analysis, ...

-- `ms_plotter.py`: Calls the above scripts and analyses the matched catalog produced by `ms_matcher` or the end results of `ms_fof_matcher`, and produces various comparison plots (see 'Table of Constants').
+- `ms_plotter.py`: Produces various comparison plots (see 'Table of Constants').

-Note that the CSVs created after matching two catalogs have converted arrays in FITS files.
+Note that the CSVs created after matching two catalogs with STILTS have converted arrays in FITS files.
 For example, if a cell contains an array of form `(1 2 3 4)` it is converted to a string of form `'(1, 2, 3, 4)'`.
 Similarly for matrices, etc.

 # Table of Constants

-These constants are set within `ms_plotter.py`.
+These constants are set within `set_constants.py`.
 Docstrings describe parameters but a [Table of Function Parameters](https://docs.google.com/spreadsheets/d/1utJdA9SpigrbDTsmtHcqcECP9sARHeFNUXdp47nyyro/edit?usp=sharing) is also available.

 Parameter(s) | Type | Description <br> `allowed values` (if Type not bool)